 Model

-We'll place the function into the PostFacade
+We'll place the method into the PostFacade

 class and call it getPublicArticles()